cjhnbls/pipelinedb-doc-cn/streams.rst

     SELECT minute(arrival_timestamp) AS ts, COUNT(DISTINCT user_id) AS uniques
   FROM s GROUP BY ts;

 For archival and performance purposes we may want to down aggregate this continuous view to an hourly granularity after a certain period of time.
-With an aggregate such as :code:`COUNT(DISTINCT)`, we obviously can't simply sum the counts, because there would be duplicated uniques across the original **minute** boundaries.
+With an aggregate such as :code:`COUNT(DISTINCT)`, we obviously can't simply sum the counts over all the minutes in an hour, because there would be duplicated uniques across the original **minute** boundaries.
 Instead, we can :ref:`combine` the distinct **delta** values produced by the output of the minute-level continuous view:

 .. code-block:: pipeline